GoogleCloudPlatform/datashare-toolkit/MULTI_TENANT_SUPPORT.md

 ## API
 - `OAUTH_CLIENT_ID` [environment variable](./ENVIRONMENT_VARIABLES.md) must be defined as an API environmental variable.
 - Marketplace integration is no longer enabled by default.
 It must be enabled through the configured `MANAGED_PROJECTS` [dictionary](./MANAGED_PROJECTS.md) in the API environmental variable.
 In addition to the environmental variable, there is also a runtime check made with the GCP service usage API to ensure the required API is enabled.

+## Enabling a new projectId for Datashare
+- Create Datashare Manager Role in the project
+- Grant access to the service account with the same manager role in the main project containing the API and UI services.

+TODO - expand